This post contains affiliate links. Read my disclosure policy here.

-I really love spicy food, and I crave it often, especially when it's in dip form.
-I also love jalapeño poppers, but I'm not always down to make them when that craving hits.
-This vegan Jalapeño Popper Dip takes care of all that in one shot.
-It’s easy to make, super cheesy and perfectly spicy.
+I really LOVE spicy food and I crave it often - especially when it's in cheesy dip form like my Vegan Nacho Cheese!
+BUT, I also love jalapeño poppers, and I'm usually too lazy to make them.
+So, this Vegan Jalapeño Popper Dip takes care of my cravings all in one shot and with ease!

 Guests coming over?

 No problem!
 This Jalapeño Popper Dip is pretty simple to make and quite the crowd-pleaser.
 Just put this warm cheesiness on the table and watch them flock to the deliciousness.
 It never fails!

 Your guests might hog this insanely addictive dip, so you might want to put your hosting politeness aside, and dig in while you can.
 Do not leave them unattended or you will miss out on all the spicy fun.
 You can be polite later when they're asking for the recipe.

 You don't need it to have melty, stretchy, cheesy goodness.
 The cashews create a super creamy consistency, while the tapioca flour makes it thick and stretchy.
 I discovered the stretchy tapioca trick when I saw this Recipe by Vedged Out and I've used it for so many recipes.
 It was a genius idea!